-CalTestBed is open to applicants working on innovations with existing prototypes - designed to provide benefit to California rate-payers.
-CalTestBed applicants must have a presence in the state when they apply.
+CalTestBed is open to applicants working on innovations with existing prototypes - designed to provide benefits to California rate-payers.
+CalTestBed applicants must be located in California, provide their California address, and be in good standing with the California Secretary of State.
 Proposed projects must fall between Technology Readiness Levels (TRL) 5-7 as defined by the U.S. Department of Energy.
 Additionally, the CEC has developed a TRL Calculator that will be integrated into the application process.